foxten/Mod2-Project-Daily-App/README.md

 Daily
 Just Call It a Day

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Description:
+This is a website/app that will help manage aspects of your daily life.

+Version 1.0 Basic features are up and running with more down the pipeline.
+- User Authentication
+- Full CRUD
+- 5 working models with active associations

-* Ruby version
+* Ruby version: 6.0.3

-* System dependencies

-* Configuration

-* Database creation
+* Configuration:
+- Run "bundle install" from your terminal
+- Run Rails s from your terminal

-* Database initialization
+* Database creation:

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- You may need to seed your database so do not forget to run "rails db:seed" from your terminal